 Flood Insurance Basics

-As the second largest natural disaster, floods are widespread and can cause much more than property damage.
-For many Minnesotans without proper insurance, flooding can cause severe personal and financial losses.
+As one of the most common natural disasters, floods are widespread and can cause much more than property damage.
+For Minnesotans without proper insurance, flooding can cause severe personal and financial losses.

 What every Minnesotan should know about flood insurance